Helena Kangasmäki

 I work as a PhD researcher in the field of ethnology at the Department of History and Ethnology.

-My research interests are related to Finnish material culture, the study of objects and cultural heritage.
+My research interests are related to Finnish material culture, everyday design, objects and cultural heritage.
 I have a Master of Arts degree in Art Education and I also have an Artisan degree.
 I have also studied museology and ethnology.

 The working title of my doctoral dissertation is Furniture as cultural heritage and everyday object – Asko's design in the 1950s.